 Click here to read more about compatible groups of pet fish.

-Temperature: Rainbows can live pretty well from about 70 to 80-degrees F., but they're probably most comfortable at about 75 to 78-degrees F.
+Temperature: Rainbow Sharks can live pretty well from about 70 to 80-degrees F., but they're probably most comfortable at about 75 to 78-degrees F.

 Click here to learn about aquarium temperature, aquarium thermometers, and aquarium heaters.

 Feeding: Premium Fish Food Flakes, when they're small, and Premium Pellet Food, when they're larger.